This website identifies resources for finding federal law and government documents.

 The Federal Register includes proposed agency regulations, notices for public comment, and final regulations.
 It is published daily Monday-Friday, except holidays.

-Portal to Government Printing Office.
+Portal to Government Publishing Office.

 Occupational Outlook Handbook

 The Occupational Outlook Handbook is created by the Bureau of Labor Statistics.
 It includes information about various types of occupations, including a description of the occupation, required training, earnings, occupational outlook, and working conditions.

 Public Papers of the Presidents of the United States